Skip to content

 The Newmilns Regeneration Association were keen to employ a local mural artist to carry out the work, as the overall heritage project is a celebration of the town’s history and its people.

-Local artist Frank Carty of Artisan Artworks was appointed as the artist to carry out two murals on two prominent sites within Newmilns; the gable end near Lady Flora’s Institute, and the gable end of the opticians near Kirkgate gardens.
+Local artists Frank and Mandy Carty of Artisan Artworks were appointed as the artists to carry out two murals on two prominent sites within Newmilns; the gable end near Lady Flora’s Institute, and the gable wall of The Loudoun Arms on Castle Street, Newmilns.

-Frank Carty was selected by the NRA, and the heritage group due to his passion for his hometown, presenting the most economical quote, and professional standard of work.
-Above all, selecting Frank is in line with the NRA’s purposes to advance art and culture within Newmilns and Greenholm.
+Frank and Mandy Carty were selected by the NRA, and the heritage group due to their passion for their hometown, presenting the most economical quote, and professional standard of work.
+Above all, selecting Frank and Mandy is in line with the NRA’s purposes to advance art and culture within Newmilns and Greenholm.

 Community feedback